 8.2.
 An individual has the right to object to the processing of their personal data on the grounds of pursuit of a public interest or legitimate interest (grounds 4.5 and 4.6 above) where they do not believe that those grounds are made out.

 8.3.
-Where such an objection is made, it must be sent to the Executive Director within 2 working days of receipt, and the Executive Director will assess whether there are compelling legitimate grounds to continue processing which override the interests, rights and freedoms of the individuals, or whether the information is required for the establishment, exercise or defence of legal proceedings.
+Where such an objection is made, it must be sent to the Executive Officer within 2 working days of receipt, and the Executive Officer will assess whether there are compelling legitimate grounds to continue processing which override the interests, rights and freedoms of the individuals, or whether the information is required for the establishment, exercise or defence of legal proceedings.

 8.4.
-The Executive Director shall be responsible for notifying the individual of the outcome of their assessment within 15 working days of receipt of the objection.
+The Executive Officer shall be responsible for notifying the individual of the outcome of their assessment within 15 working days of receipt of the objection.

 Right to rectification